3 TRAIN RIDES - WOW

 Departs From: Columbiana, OH - Salem, OH - Alliance, OH – Canton, OH – Akron, OH

 Chattanooga, Tennessee is one of the South's top travel destinations.
 In fact, the New York Times named it "One of the "Top 45 Places to go in the World!"
 Only four US destinations were named, and the Scenic city was the only place outside of California - WOW!
 And it's no wonder.
 Tucked between the mountains of Southeast Tennessee, along the beautiful Tennessee River, Chattanooga is one of America's best-kept secrets.
-Come along with Gad-About and see why!!
+Come along with Gad-About and see why our past year's groups have LOVED this tour!!

 DAY ONE: Enjoy a day of travel as we get acquainted with our new Gad-About Travel Friends!
 Rest stops and meal stops are planned for your traveling comfort as we arrive late afternoon at the lovely Cumberland Inn in Williamsburg, Kentucky.
 Owned and operated by the University of the Cumberlands, you'll have time to unwind and get dinner on your own at the hotel this evening.

-DAY FOUR: This morning we'll step aboard the Choo Choo's authentic new Orleans trolley for an enjoyable trip around the Choo Choo complex.
-Relax as we journey over to Etowah wherea nice lunch awaits at the Farm House Restaurant.
+DAY FOUR: This morning begins with a little fun stop at the Moon Pie General Store.
+Theb relax as we journey over to Etowah and the restored L & N Depot and Museum which houses an exhibit entitled "Life and Times in a Railroad Town" - very interestin!
+A buce nice lunch awaits at the Farm House Restaurant., and then ...
+Wait! ...
 "Do we hear the faint sound of another train whistle??"
-Yes!! ... and away we go to the Etowah Depot for an afternoon ride on the historic Hiwassee River Rail Adventure through the unspoiled Cherokee National Forest.
+Yes!! ... and away we go to the Etowah Depot.
+A short shuttle ride to teh boarding location, and then a transfer to the rain gets us ready for a three-hour circuitous route nestled between hillsides adn teh scenic river ... what fun!
+Our afternoon's ride on the historic hiwassee River Rail adventure journeys through the unspoiled Cherokee National Forest.
 We'll ride the rails along the beautiful and scenic Hiwassee River and through the secluded Hiwassee River Gorge.
 Our trip will include riding around an engineering marvel, The Great Hiwassee Loop.
 At the top you'll be passing over a bridge 62 feet above the track on which you've just traveled as the rails negotiate a spiraling formation.
 The loop track has been known by many names, Great Hiwassee Loop and Bald Mountain Loop, to name a few ... but you'll call it amazing!
-We begin at the restored L & N Depot and Museum in Etowah with a short shuttle ride to the boarding location before transferring to the train to begin the 3-hour circuitous route nestled between hillsides and the scenic river.
-What great fun!!
 Once we arrive back at the Station, we'll journey back to Kentucky for a late check-in at our overnight hotel, with dinner on your own en route.
 (B, L)

 DAY FIVE: A leisurely departure will see us on our way back to Ohio, but the fun's not over as we stop for lunch at the quaint Hofbrauhaus in Newport, Kentucky - YUM!
 Later we'll arrive back at our drop-off points, fresh from a wonderful vacation to this very special part of the USA, recognized world-wide as a top travel destination.
 Don't miss it!
 (B)